Preparing for Low Back Surgery

 In many areas, nonessential orthopaedic procedures that were postponed due to COVID-19 have resumed.
 For information: Questions and Answers for Patients Regarding Elective Surgery and COVID-19.
 For patients whose procedures have not yet been rescheduled: What to Do If Your Orthopaedic Surgery Is Postponed.

 If you and your orthopaedic surgeon have determined that your low back problem might be helped by surgery, there are several things you can do to help ensure that you are prepared for the procedure.

 This article provides information on how to best plan for your surgery.
 It also provides details on what to expect during your hospital stay and recovery at home.

 Preparing for Surgery

-Depending on your age and general medical fitness, your surgeon may ask you to have a checkup by your family doctor and any other doctor that you see regularly, such as your cardiologist (heart doctor), before your surgery.
+Depending on your age and general medical fitness, your surgeon may ask you to have a checkup (also called a clearance) with your family doctor and any other doctor that you see regularly, such as your cardiologist (heart doctor).

 It is not usually necessary to donate blood for low back surgery.
 However, there is always a chance that some blood loss will occur during the procedure.
 Your surgeon will talk with you about the advantages and disadvantages of donating your own blood versus using someone else's blood.
 If you decide to donate your own blood, your surgeon may prescribe an iron supplement to help build up your blood before surgery.